 Despite that, they can mix it with even more high-end performance shoes, offering great sensitivity and power transmission particularly indoors.
 I’ve used them everywhere for everything for almost a year, and the rubber shows no signs of letting me down just yet.

-4) Comfort and Fit
+Comfort and Fit

 I have more or less covered this in the section above about the heel, but it’s worth noting how comfortable these shoes are if sized just fractionally above the recommended point.
-You may lose a couple of percentage points worth of performance, but you’ll be able to wear these for a 4 hour indoor session (not that I’m recommending that!) or an outdoor epic.
+You may lose a couple of percentage points worth of performance, but you’ll be able to wear these for a 4-hour indoor session (not that I’m recommending that!) or an outdoor epic.

-I wear the same size as my street shoe, which gives good comfort but isn’t as aggressive as it could be, and the recommended downsize from street is between .5 and 1.5 sizes.
+If you do size down to keep that fit and performance ratcheted up, they’ll work incredibly well as a performance shoe on volumes, textures, and screw-ons.
+I wear the same size as my street shoe, which gives good comfort but isn’t as aggressive as it could be, and the recommended downsize from street SIZE is between .5 and 1.5 sizes.

 An incredible shoe with almost no issues, an affordable price tag, and a respectable record of brilliance from a family of shoes beloved by climbers the world over.
-Scarpa have become my go-to shoes over the last year or more, with a number of different models jumping out as the best of their category, and this is no exception.
+Scarpa has become my go-to shoes over the last year or more, with a number of different models jumping out as the best of their category, and this is no exception.
 I use them in every session I have at the wall, and frequently outside as well.